OSeMOSYS/osemosys_global/docs/model-structure.md

 ### Primary Fuel Trading

 Two primary fuel types exist in OSeMOSYS Global; fuel that can and fuel that can not be traded.
-Primary fuel that can not be traded may be due to it being a natural resource (such as wind and solar) or due to geographic restrictions (such as hydro).
+Primary fuel that can not be traded may be due to it being a natural resource (such as wind and solar).
 Fuel that can be traded include physical goods (such as coal and uranium).
 The table below summarizes which primary fuels are tradable.

 | Commodity                  | Tradable |
 |----------------------------|----------|